 Struggling to live your life with purpose?

-Then roll out of bed, get dressed and try to eat something before you hit the ground running.
+Then roll out of bed, get dressed, and try to eat something before you hit the ground running.

-You get to work by any means you can, (stopping to grab your coffee on the way), find your way to your super BOSS cubicle, turn on your laptop and stare blankly at the screen of 50 emails you haven’t read, while you think to yourself:
+Next, you find your way to your super BOSS cubicle, turn on your laptop and stare blankly at the screen of 50 emails you haven’t read.

 What am I doing here?

-Sound familiar?
-That’s because it’s the voice of daily life.
-In your head, your “real” self is actually an Olympic skier, the hottest environmental product designer in the world, or the President of an organization that is creating sustainable clean water wells for the entire 3rd country population!
+Maybe you are an Olympic skier, the hottest environmental product designer in the world, or the President of an organization creating sustainable clean water wells for the entire 3rd country population!

 It feels like your only purpose is to work, eat, and pay the bills.